 By developing from a lateral-entry newcomer to a highly-respected interlocutor, Carlos Moedas has accomplished a noteworthy track-record during the first eighteen months of his term in office with the European Commission.
+He promises to be instrumental in shaping European research policies for years to come.
+A mid-term evaluation

 Carlos who?
 This is what many people said when EU Commission President Jean-Claude Juncker introduced the new European Commissioner for Research, Innovation and Science.
 “Carlos Moedas was most likely a completely unknown quantity for most scientists,” says Michael Matlosz, President of Science Europe, a federation of European research and funding agencies.